William-Li-Wei/SpeakingUrl/README.md

 #### How to get started
 It's build with Maven, to install Maven, see [https://maven.apache.org/][1]

-Wownload the repo and cd into the project folder, then run
+Download the repo and cd into the project folder, then run
 ```
 mvn spring-boot:run
 ```